Differentiation for learning NE702

-This five week course covers:
+This course covers:

-By the end of the course, you will be able to:
+By the end of this course, you will be able to:

 - collect and analyse evidence from students on changes implemented in the classroom in order to critically reflect on own practice in order to prioritise next steps in own development.